Bernhard Schölkopf, Professor and Director of Max Planck Institute for Intelligent Systems, Germany

 Recently deep learning has brought significant breakthroughs to natural language processing.
 I will start the talk by summarizing the strengths and limitations of deep learning in natural language processing.
 I will then indicate that a hybrid approach combining neural processing (deep learning) and symbolic processing would be necessary and even more powerful for the tasks in natural language processing, particularly question answering.
 This is because the two paradigms are both advantageous and complementary; symbolic representations are easier to interpret and manipulate, while neural representations are more suitable for dealing with uncertainty in language and noise in data.
 Finally, I will introduce our recent effort toward developing neural symbolic processing, including building of a hybrid system for question answering from relational database and a hybrid system for generative question answering from knowledge base.

-Hang Li is director of the Noah’s Ark Lab of Huawei Technologies, adjunct professors of Peking University and Nanjing University.
-He is IEEE Fellow, ACM Distinguished Scientist.
-His research areas include information retrieval, natural language processing, statistical machine learning, and data mining.
+Hang Li is director of Toutiao AI Lab, adjunct professors of Peking University and Nanjing University.
+He is an IEEE Fellow and an ACM Distinguished Scientist.
+His research areas include information retrieval, natural language processing, machine learning, and data mining.
 Hang graduated from Kyoto University in 1988 and earned his PhD from the University of Tokyo in 1998.
-He worked at the NEC lab as researcher during 1991 and 2001, and Microsoft Research Asia as senior researcher and research manager during 2001 and 2012.
-He joined Huawei Technologies in 2012.
+He worked at NEC Research as researcher from 1990 to 2001, Microsoft Research Asia as senior researcher and research manager from 2001 to 2012, and chief scientist and director of Huawei Noah’s Ark from 2012 to 2017.
+He joined Toutiao in 2017.
 Hang has published three technical books, and more than 120 technical papers at top international conferences including SIGIR, WWW, WSDM, ACL, EMNLP, ICML, NIPS, SIGKDD, AAAI, IJCAI, and top international journals including CL, NLE, JMLR, TOIS, IRJ, IPM, TKDE, TWEB, TIST.
 He and his colleagues’ papers received the SIGKDD’08 best application paper award, the SIGIR’08 best student paper award, the ACL’12 best student paper award.
-Hang worked on the development of several products such as Microsoft SQL Server 2005, Office 2007, Live Search 2008, Bing 2009, Office 2010, Bing 2010, Office 2012, Huawei Smartphones 2014.
+Hang worked on the development of several products such as Microsoft SQL Server 2005, Office 2007, Live Search 2008, Bing 2009, Office 2010, Bing 2010, Office 2012, Huawei smartphones 2014 and Huawei smartphones 2017.
 He has 42 granted US patents.
 Hang is also very active in the research communities and has served or is serving top international conferences as PC chair, Senior PC member, or PC member, including SIGIR, WWW, WSDM, ACL, NACL, EMNLP, NIPS, SIGKDD, ICDM, IJCAI, ACML, and top international journals as associate editor or editorial board member, including CL, IRJ, TIST, JASIST, JCST.

 Eunho Yang, Assistant Professor in the School of Computing at KAIST, Korea